 It was reported in 1908 that eucalyptus wood was sold in 96 cubic feet cords, known as the “California cord,” rather than the usual standard cord of 128 cubic feet.

-Logs were in ten inch lengths rather than the normal eighteen inch lengths and was bought by consumers without much protest.198
+Eucalyptus logs were in ten-inch lengths rather than the normal eighteen-inch lengths and were bought by consumers without much protest.

-During the eucalyptus boom, an eucalyptus cutting industry developed in southern California.
+During the eucalyptus boom, a eucalyptus cutting industry developed in southern California.
 Groups of cutters would harvest blue gum on a contract basis.
 These traveling gangs of woodcutters would saw and split wood at $2 to $3 a cord.
-The growers would in turn sell the wood for $3 to $8 a cord price varying according to the amount of transportation needed to move the cut wood.200
+The growers would, in turn, sell the wood for $3 to $8 a cord price varying according to the amount of transportation needed to move the cut wood.

 In 1988, Cal-Bio, a biomass firm, had projected the construction of five biomass plants in California and felt that chipped eucalyptus wood could be used.
 It would take 150 to 200 tons of material each year to fulfill the need.
 But it was found in a recent study that the cost of harvesting, chipping, and transporting the woodchips would be too costly to justify the investment.
 One solution was to plant trees nearer the biomass plant and plant more acres.208